Sharing stories to build empathy: Tom Percival on putting yourself in someone else's shoes

 I recently read Crongton Knights by Alex Wheatle and would recommend it to anyone who wants to broaden their understanding of growing up in the cramped environment of inner-city council estates (as well as anyone who likes fast-paced, exciting stories with funny dialogue).

-So, on June 11th, why not join in with Empathy Day by sharing your own #ReadForEmpathy book recommendations?
+So why not join in with Empathy Day by sharing your own #ReadForEmpathy book recommendations?
 There are thousands of voices out there that should be heard – voices of people whose needs deserve to be met.
 Let’s make these voices heard.